-- Place an elastic band around the bottom set of batteries to eliminate any battery rattle/movement. - Carefully check the O'rings.
-If you find any nicks or scratches they must be replaced.
-We include a spare set each recorder Replacement O-Rings should be type 48x3 N70 (Nitrile). - Lubricate O'rings with silicone grease. - Check O'rings are properly seated and absolutely free of stray hair/grit etc - Insert the chassis in the housing, turning to align the locking screw.
+- Carefully check the O'rings.
+Any nicks or scratches indicate they must be replaced. - Lubricate O'rings with silicone grease. - Check O'rings are properly seated and absolutely free of stray hair/grit etc - Insert the chassis in the housing. - Lock the housing closed by turning the chassis clockwise until end of travel. - Where heavy fouling is likely to occur, we recommend sealing the gap by means of a couple of turns of insulation tape. - Replacement O'Rings should be type 48x3 N70 (Nitrile)